Mets beat Athletics 9-2 to extend division lead over Braves – KION546

 TRAINER’S ROOM

 Mets: Nimmo was back in the lineup after leaving Wednesday’s game following the first inning because an injured left quadriceps.
 An MRI came back clean and Nimmo tested it out before the game before going into the lineup.
-Nimmo had three hits before leaving the game early for precautionary measures.
+Nimmo had three hits.

 A’s: RHP Joel Payamps was placed on the 15-day IL with a strained lumbar muscle. …Oakland claimed INF Ernie Clement off waivers from Cleveland and recalled LHP Sam Selman from Triple-A Las Vegas.